f3cuk/WICKED-AI/README.md

 6. Repack your server pbo.

 ##### Optional Radio messages
-Note: These are on by default, change *wai_radio_announce* in config.sqf to *false* to disable them.
+Note: These are on by default, change *wai_radio_announce* in config.sqf to *false* in order to disable them.

 1. Go to your mission pbo and unpack it.
 2. Open init.sqf